ClementNerma/NightOS/docs/specs/services/hw.md

 Set up a service as a driver for all devices matching a pattern.
 If multiple drivers have colliding patterns, the final user will be prompted to choose a driver.

-The driver process will receive [`DRIVER_EVENT`](#driver_event) notifications for drivable devices.
+The driver process will receive [`DEVICE_EVENT`](#device_event) notifications for drivable devices.
 This notification will only be sent for devices for which the system chose this driver as the main one.
 Notifications are also retroactive, which means they will be sent for already-connected devices.

 **Required permissions:**